MicrosoftDocs/win32/desktop-src/properties/props-system-link-targetsfgaoflagsstrings.md

 ---
-Description: Expresses the SFGAO flags of a link as string values, and is used as a query optimization. ms.assetid: 1a8f220c-0d2a-4f1f-b7f0-ee6381d0c6a9
+description: Expresses the SFGAO flags of a link as string values, and is used as a query optimization. ms.assetid: 1a8f220c-0d2a-4f1f-b7f0-ee6381d0c6a9
 title: System.Link.TargetSFGAOFlagsStrings
 ms.topic: article